phlummox-mirrors/backupninja/README.md

 To add an additional 'wizard' to ninjahelper, follow these steps:

-1. to add a helper for the handler "blue", create the file `blue.helper` in the directory where the handlers live.
+1. To add a helper for the handler "blue", create the file `blue.helper` in the directory where the handlers live.
    (ie `/usr/share/backupninja`).

-2. next, you need to add your helper to the global `HELPERS` variable and define the main function for your helper (the function name is always `<helper>_wizard`). for example, `blue.helper`:
+2. Next, you need to add your helper to the global `HELPERS` variable and define the main function for your helper (the function name is always `<helper>_wizard`). for example, `blue.helper`: